-More recently, the courts have used the Jones approach (case where the Supreme Court found that the placement of a GPS tracker on exterior of car is a search).
-Per Jones, when government invasions are accompanied by physical intrusions, a search occurs when (1) trespass on a constitutionally protected area and (2) is to obtain information.
+More recently, the courts have used the Jones approach (a case where the Supreme Court found that the placement of a GPS tracker on the exterior of a car is a search).
+Per Jones, when government invasions are accompanied by physical intrusions, a search occurs when (1) trespass on a constitutionally protected area, and (2) is to obtain information.
 After that, the Katz reasonableness approach is applied.
 The Court applied the Jones test in this case.

 The Community Caretaker Exception applies when government actors are performing so-called community-caretaker functions (e.g. inventory search of an impounded vehicle) rather than traditional law enforcement functions (e.g. an investigation).

 KRF: Ok, so turning back to the case, the 4th Circuit overturned the District Court.
 It agreed with the District Court.

 Applying the Jones framework, it held that chalking is a physical intrusion that constitutes a trespass because the government agent intentionally contacts the car in possession of another.
 It then also held that, while low-tech, the chalking does give the government information (how long a car has been parked).
 The court concluded this was reasonable because there is no lesser expectation of privacy in an automobile under these circumstances and the community caretaker exception does not apply because the chalking function is not “totally divorced from the detection, investigation, or acquisition of evidence.”